There are many different learning and development opportunities for the adult social care sector and many different ways to keep the costs low.

 Conferences

-These are usually attended by managers & leaders however, they can be suitable for your staff too if the topic is relevant to their role.
+Usually attended by managers & leaders but can be suitable for your team members too if the topic is relevant to their role.
 They may be dismissed as too expensive, but you can often find local opportunities that are free or very low cost.

 Top tip